 Your Model TLC chimney system is designed for installation using standard building materials and procedures.
 The following tools/equipment may be required, as well as some others, depending on the location and structure in which the chimney is to be installed.

 - Safety Gloves

+- Screwdriver and Pliers

 - Safety Goggles

-- Hammer and Nails

-- Tin Snips

-- Tape Measure

-- Screwdriver and Pliers

 - Plumb Line and Level

 - Square

-- Keyhole Saw or Power Jigsaw

-- Caulking Gun
+- Tin Snips